s175573/DeepCAT/README.md

   sample4.tsv_ClusteredCDR3s_7.5.txt	0.17117158
 ```

 &nbsp; &nbsp; &nbsp;&nbsp;
-where first column contains name of the input file, second column is mean cancer score for all sequences in corresponding input file.
+where first column contains name of the input file, second column is mean cancer score for all sequences in corresponding input file.<br />

 &nbsp; &nbsp; &nbsp;&nbsp;
 Let’s make boxplots with cancer score for early-stage breast cancer patients (sample1 and sample2) and healthy donors (sample3 and sample4).